- Everyone on the lift must have a lift ticket or summer season pass.

 - No dogs on lifts or bike trails - including service dogs.
-No dogs in lodge, on deck, or at SlopeSide (excluding service dogs).
+No dogs in a lodge, on deck, or at SlopeSide (excluding service dogs).
 Dogs must be leashed at all time.

 - Kids must be able to load/un-load unassisted

 - No kids in backpacks or front packs.

-- No alcohol beverages or smoking on lift
+- No alcoholic beverages or smoking on the lift

 - Uphill foot traffic not permitted on any bike trail

-- All mountain users must sign waiver and have a complimentary access ticket.
+- All-mountain users must sign a waiver and have a complimentary access ticket.

-- Be aware of all surroundings at all times.
+- Be aware of all the surroundings at all times.